Essex National Heritage Area

 Grades 2 through 8

 Early American Life: A Hands-On History Program

-Experience the savory smells of the hearth cooking and traditional games as students learn about life in early America.
+Experience churning your own butter and traditional games as students learn about life in early America.
 Set in the historic John Ward House, this program brings students back in time as they try their hands at hearth cooking or butter making.
 This program will also include a tour of the Samuel Duncan House and consideration of the differences in the lives of a farmer and a merchant in 18th century Haverhill.

 Pentucket on the Merrimack

 Students will learn how the Pentucket people lived and worked along the river before and after European contact and how their way of life changed.
 Students will examine stone tools from the Luce Archaeology Collection, sample traditional foods, tour the Native American exhibition, and try a Native American craft or game.

 Loyalist or Patriot: The American Revolution in Haverhill

 In the decade before the American Revolution, taxes, boycotts, and trade embargoes changed the way Haverhill’s citizens felt about “Mother England.”
 Using museum collections and reproduction objects, students will experience life during this turbulent time by examining the lives of farming families, loyalists like Colonel Richard Saltonstall, and patriots such as General James Brickett.
 Haverhill’s part in the Battle of Bunker Hill and the role of women in the Revolution are included in this program.

 Rolling on the River: Life and Work on the Merrimack

 The Merrimack River played a major role in the settlement of the Haverhill area.
 From the early Native American inhabitants to the Haverhillites of today, the river has supplied the raw materials for life and work along its shores.
 Join us for this program, which makes use of exhibition spaces, hands-on artifacts, and the museum’s riverside location to examine the changing nature of the riverbank, industry along the river, shipbuilding, and the sailor’s craft.